elcapo/regresa/README.md

         (scalar): gradient of the cost for the given weight b
 ```

-The cost gradient is given by the partial derivates of the cost described above with respect the coefficients `w_j` and `b`.
+The cost gradient is given by the partial derivates of the cost described above with respect the coefficients $w_j$ and $b$.

 ```math
 \frac{\partial J(\vec{w}, b)}{\partial w_j} = \frac{1}{m} \sum_{i=1}^{m} [f_{\vec{w},b}(\vec{x}_i) - y_i] x_j + \frac{\lambda}{m} w_j